An Air Force Reserve Hurricane Hunter plane has found Gabrielle sstrengthened to become the second hurricane of the Atlantic season.

 Beach goers are urged to use caution and pay attention to local alerts.

 The National Hurricane Center is now tracking two tropical waves for potential development.
-At this time, neither pose a threat to Florida but it is something we will continue to monitor.
+At this time, neither pose a direct threat to Florida but it is something that we will continue to monitor as it is still too early to tell exact movement.

-The newest area, highlighted in yellow, is over 500 miles away from the Windward Islands.
-It currently has a low chance of developing, but the Lesser Antilles are still expecting an increase in storm activity as it approaches the islands.
+The newer area, highlighted in yellow, is over 500 miles away from the Windward Islands.
+It currently has a low chance of developing within the next few days, however some slow development is possible.
+Regardless of development, the Lesser Antilles are still expecting an increase in storm activity as it approaches the islands.